soilwise-he/soilwise-soil-companion/README.md

 - The parser expects log lines like `Received query for session ..., questionId=...: ...`, `[AI_FINAL] Q:` / `[AI_FINAL] A:` blocks, and `Query for session ... completed`.
 - Retrieval/tool context is collected heuristically from lines that include metadata such as `file_name` and `index` when present.

-### Feedback metrics
+### Eval: Feedback metrics
 A companion CLI computes quality metrics from the feedback JSONL files.

-- Source: `chatbot/jvm/src/main/scala/nl/wur/soilcompanion/tools/FeedbackMetrics.scala`
+- Source: `chatbot/jvm/src/main/scala/nl/wur/soilcompanion/eval/FeedbackMetrics.scala`
 - Inputs (defaults, relative to project root):
   - Feedback directory: `./data/feedback-logs` (files like `feedback-YYYY-MM-DD.jsonl`)
 - Output: